This page lists some repertoire ideas for remote music-making, covering both concepts and some specific pieces.

 Performing in a high-latency environment requires specialized repertoire.
 Music that is normally the easiest and most straightforward for a chorus to sing, like four-part homophonic chorales, can be maddeningly difficult to sing remotely.
 On the other hand, pieces that might normally be thought of as adventurous and unusual, like aleatoric music, are just as effective when the latency is high.

 Remote rep can be grouped according to how the latency is managed:

 Each of these is covered below, with some suggested pieces where appropriate.

-It can be tempting, especially after having performed one too many aleatoric pieces, to think, "How hard can it really be to just sing a nice, slow piece Thomas Tallis like we used to do in person?"
-With enough hard work, your group could learn to make an easy piece sound ... decent.
-But it will probably not be very satisfying.
-The musicality will be difficult.
-You might have to maintain a robotic tempo to avoid ritarding at the end of a phrase and never getting back to tempo.
-And so on.
+It can be tempting, especially after having performed one too many aleatoric pieces, to think, "How hard can it really be to just sing a nice, slow Thomas Tallis piece like we used to do in person?"
+The answer is: pretty hard!

 Using a Designated "Lead Singer"